Skip to main content

 Alias: A special name is given that defines this defined variable.

-Line Label: The block to be associated on the Mikrodiagram is selected with the line label.
+Line Label: The block to be associated on the Telediagram is selected with the line label.

 Point Count: Calculated automatically.
 It makes sense on tables.